-In addition, the hotel offers varying cold-weather activities from whale-watching and sleigh riding, and snowmobiling to glacier excursions and freshwater fishing.
-Given the hotel is in the natural beauty of Iceland it makes for ideal viewing conditions during a busy period (August through May).
+In addition, the hotel offers varying cold-weather activities, from whale-watching, sleigh riding, and snowmobiling to glacier excursions and freshwater fishing.
+Given that the hotel is in Iceland’s natural beauty, it makes for ideal viewing conditions during a busy period (August through May).

 Near Reykjavik, the Northern Lights Bar at Ion Hotel is also a great place to see the Northern Lights.
 It offers dim lighting and glass windows for viewing.
 Check out these other best hotels in Iceland for the Northern Lights.

 Cook County, Minnesota, is the best place to see the Northern Lights in the lower 48 states.
 This region of Minnesota offers incredible state parks, tourist attractions, wilderness, and epic lodging options.

 This aurora zone offers a high probability and predictability of northern lights viewing during the aurora season.
 Some of the best places to see the Northern Lights in Cook County include: